This week inHusker history

-The week of March 24-30, looking back in stretches of years divisible by five:
+The week of March 24-30, looking back in five-year intervals

 «1943: Former Husker player and Arkansas coach Fred Thomsen, a captain in the Army, helps organize competitive softball, touch football and basketball for U.S. military personnel serving in China during World War II.
 Thomsen, from Minden, Neb., was an end at Nebraska who lettered in 1920 and 1922.